dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Google-Map.md

 For more details of description on the permissions, refer to <a href="https://developers.google.com/maps/documentation/android/config" target="_blank">https://developers.google.com/maps/documentation/android/config</a>.

-#### 6. Adding Multidex Support with Gradle
+#### 5. Adding Multidex Support with Gradle

-In order to use Google Play Service in our project, we need to add Multidex support to avoid the the 64K limit with Gradle.
+In order to use Google Play Service in our project, we need to add Multidex support to avoid the 64K limit with Gradle.

 Modify the module-level `build.gradle` file configuration to include the support library and enable multidex output in both **defaultConfig** and **dependencies** parts, as shown in the following code snippet: